Python extension for Visual Studio Code

 Jupyter Notebook quick start

-The Python extension and the Jupyter extension work together to give you a great Notebook experience in VS Code.
+The Python extension offers support for Jupyter notebooks via the Jupyter extension to provide you a great Python notebook experience in VS Code.

 For more information you can: